 ARIAS (UK) ARBITRATION ALTERNATIVE CLAUSE (AAAC)

-The parties agree that all disputes and differences arising under or in relation to this policy, including as to the validity of the policy , shall be exclusively determined by the Court agreed in the Jurisdiction provision in the policy.
+The parties agree that all disputes and differences arising under or in relation to this policy, including as to the validity of the policy or contract, shall be exclusively determined by the Court agreed in the Jurisdiction provision in the policy or contract.

 Notwithstanding that agreement, if after a dispute or difference has arisen but prior to the service of proceedings by either party on the other, either party notifies in writing its desire to pursue arbitration in respect of that dispute or difference and the other accepts that notification in writing within 30 days of receiving such notice the parties agree that all issues raised by the dispute(s) or difference(s) will instead be referred to arbitration in London in accordance with the ARIAS (UK) DIRECT ARBITRATION CLAUSE and with the objective stated in Section 1 of the Arbitration Act 1996.